RogerOchoa2/Get-PrinterMIB/README.md

 Replace <IP_Address_or_Hostname> with the IP address or hostname of the printer you want to retrieve data from.
 The script will retrieve the following information from the printer:

--Host name
+- Host name
--Page count
+- Page count
--Trays
+- Trays
--Model
+- Model
--Serial number
+- Serial number
--Toner details (description and current level percentage)
+- Toner details (description and current level percentage)

 The script will return the information in a custom object.